IS2AI/faces-in-event-streams/README.md

 ## Documentation

-<h1 align="center"> Further, this repo contains pre-processing scripts and instructions for inference and model training for face and facial landmark detection from events streams. </h1>
+<p align="center"> Further, this repo contains pre-processing scripts and instructions for inference and model training for face and facial landmark detection from events streams. </p>

 ## Environment Installation & Set up
 To be able to launch training or inference, first of all it is required to install Metavision SDK environment.